apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 .. ts:cv:: CONFIG proxy.config.quic.no_activity_timeout_in INT 30000
    :reloadable:

+   The max idle timeout in milliseconds.
    This value will be advertised as ``idle_timeout`` Transport Parameter.
+   Transport Parameter.

 .. ts:cv:: CONFIG proxy.config.quic.no_activity_timeout_out INT 30000
    :reloadable:

+   The max idle timeout in milliseconds.
    This value will be advertised as  ``idle_timeout`` Transport Parameter.
+   Transport Parameter.

 .. ts:cv:: CONFIG proxy.config.quic.preferred_address_ipv4 STRING ""
    :reloadable: